 The risk/reward ratio is superb compared to almost any other trading method in any market that I have ever come across.
 For a paltry £10 or £20 stake, you can often net £5 green.
 That’s a massive return for such a small risk.
 But don’t aim for that kind of return, just let what happens happen, and get out the second your horse has made a nice clear lead, as prices can quickly change especially if the horse isn’t strongly fancied to be capable of winning.
 You also want to watch for the whipsaw which sometimes happens when many traders are exiting their back to lay trade, obviously they are all then laying the horse, so the odds can quickly go back up, above the starting price, be warned!

 Which leads me to one of the biggest risks of this method – GREED.
 All trading has this risk, but this method is far more susceptible to it than the others.
 Why?
 Because the race is running, adrenaline is high, and YOUR horse (the one you backed) is leading the race!
 Can you imagine closing your back bet on a horse which is leading a race, perhaps you are looking at a £200 green if he wins, and currently, he IS winning!
 This is where ultra discipline is needed.
 Remember the TRADE (not gamble) is about profiting from the early lead, we don’t give a damn who wins the race.
 Yes it’s a tad annoying when (as quite often happens) your horse leads, and leads, and leads, and wins!
-But believe me if you start thinking about holding on longer and longer, you will start losing your stake every time, and quickly the method doesn’t work.
+But believe me if you start thinking about holding on longer and longer, you will start losing your stake every time, and quickly the method will cease to be profitable for you.
 You are in it for the first piece of action in the race, the horse hopefully bolts from the stalls, leads for a short period, and you are out with your profits banked nice and safely.